 Case Study: Imagine being in a meeting and hearing a woman who is supervising a project and making over $10,000 more than you, giggling while saying ‘I don’t know what I’m doing’.
 Lower level staff would have to carry all the weight and get zero credit.
 This was a real situation over and over at every job I’ve held.
 It is inexcusable in my eyes.
 The dumbest person in the room should not be the loudest or the highest paid.
 Executives love girls at work because it justifies their power in directing them or saving them.

 4. Forgetfulness Does not Excuse your Responsibility

-People have ADMITTED to me that they ‘play dumb’ when they want to get out of a task.
+Women have ADMITTED to me that they ‘play dumb’ when they want to get out of a task.
 ‘I can’t remember’, ‘I don’t remember’, or ‘I forgot’ is the phrase I hear most often from women who have failed at a task or disrespected me.
-In fact, forgetting my name or who I am is also a tactic to bully me by acting as if I am invisible or unimportant.
+In fact, forgetting my name or who I am seems like a tactic to bully me by acting as if I am invisible or unimportant.
 Ironically, I am typically the only Black person in most places I have worked or one of very few.
-How hard is it to remember one name.
-Get a notepad and a calendar to help you remember otherwise, your consistent forgetfulness will start to look like an act of ‘playing dumb.’
+How hard is it to remember one name?
+Get a notepad and a calendar to help you remember.
+Otherwise, your consistent forgetfulness will start to look like a manipulative act of ‘playing dumb’ which is dumb in itself.
 When I was at work, you never saw me without a notepad and people remarked on my memory quite often…but it was turned into a negative.
-I was called scary or guru instead of intelligible and smart which is racially charged in my opinion.
+I was called scary or guru for remembering details instead of intelligent and professional which is racially charged in my opinion.